paulinev-kth/katacoda-scenarios/sampler-docker/step_docker.md

 We will use sampler to monitor dockers containers.
 We will use simple [Redis](https://hub.docker.com/_/redis/) containers.
 Redis is an open source key-value store that functions as a data structure server.

-It is aldready installed in the system.

-To create and start a redis container, execute:
+To create and start a redis container.
+Docker will pull the redis container image, it can take a few minutes.

 `docker run -d --name myFirstRedisContainer redis `{{execute}}